fncbook/fnc/appendix/linear-algebra.md

 and so on, as according to {eq}`mmhoriz`.
 ````

-There is also an interpretation, presented in {numref}`section-linsys-lu`, of matrix products in terms of vector outer products.
+There is also an interpretation, presented in [](#section-linsys-lu), of matrix products in terms of vector outer products.
 ## Identity and inverse

 ```{index} ! identity matrix